voschezang/coding-handbook/management-principles.md

 This *subject* can be framed as a [theoretical system](systems-management.md).
 The purpose of a manager is to ensure that the system achieves it purpose - both now and in the future.
 A prerequisite for this is ensuring the quality and availability of the system's resources.
 The performance of a manager is interconnected with the performance of a system.

-At minimum, management involves alignment, facilitation and orchestration.
+At minimum, management involves alignment, communication, facilitation, orchestration and prioritization.
 Depending on the scale of the subject, a manager may also contribute in secondary tasks such as planning, execution and coaching.
 Hence the role of a manager may extend from facilitator to director.

 Management consists of **balances**.
 For example: